-It was a winter afternoon and, behind a locked gate at the end of a quiet lane in Old Delhi, a child started crying.
+It was a winter afternoon – and behind a locked gate at the end of a quiet lane in Old Delhi, a child started crying.
 He was asking to be let off.
 When the gate was opened to let me in and then locked behind me, the howling got louder.
-I was told that he wanted to sniff a solution, the glue used to fix tires, a drug that apparently many young children with working class parents in the area get addicted to.
+I was told that he wanted to sniff a solution, the glue used to fix tires – a drug that apparently many young children with working class parents in the area get addicted to.

-While the exact components of industrial adhesives are not disclosed, they are known to contain volatile hydrocarbons and are used as an inhalant to get high because they come cheaper.
+While the exact components of industrial adhesives are not disclosed, they are known to contain volatile hydrocarbons – and are used as an inhalant to get high because they come cheaper.
 Prolonged inhalant abuse can lead to a withdrawal syndrome.

 But Rohan did want to give up his addiction because he was afraid that somebody might harm him.
 “Khopche me koi kaat dega.
 Jaise andhere me aata hai na koi, kidney-widney sab nikaal ke bech denge (Somebody can cut me up in some dark corner.
 You know, somebody could come in the dark and sell my kidneys),” he told me, chuckling.
 Since he came to the centre, he has not had any cravings.

 When it comes to reuniting these children with their parents, Manjeet Kaur, who heads the centre, told me that they do what the Child Welfare Committee (CWC), empowered by the Juvenile Justice Act, asks them to.
-If the committee asks them to contact the family, they do so, and produce the child before the committee.
+If the committee asks them to contact the family, they do so and produce the child before the committee.
 Depending on the situation of the parents and their submission before the committee, either the child is restored or stays back at the centre and goes to school.

-The children who get addicted to the solution too, Kaur told me, are treated according to the CWC’s directions.
+Kaur also told me that the children who get addicted to the solution are also treated according to the CWC’s directions.
 They are counselled first if they don’t crave for it.
 Or else, they are sent to a rehab centre.

 The child whom I had seen crying on an earlier afternoon ran off minutes later, climbing the boundary wall.
 The erring worker has been reprimanded, I was told later.
 Nigam says that even when parents take the children back, he often finds them again in the nearby Peti Market, sniffing the solution.